BadUserHater/MeowbahhBot/README.txt

 ===============SECTION 2.1 - LIMITATION and WARRENTY========

 WARNING: THERE IS LITERALLY NO GUARENTEES OR WARRENTIES IF YOU DECIDE TO SELF-HOST THIS BOT.
 IF YOU DO, WE WILL NOT BE HELD RESPONSIBLE OR LIABLE FOR
-DAMAGES INCLUDING BUT LIMITED TO: LOSS OF PROFITS, COMMERCIAL DAMAGES, etx.
-IF YOU DO SELF HOST THIS BOT, WE EXPECT YOU TO HAVE ENOUGH KNOWLEDGE IN
+DAMAGES INCLUDING BUT LIMITED TO: LOSS OF PROFITS, COMMERCIAL DAMAGES, etc. IF YOU DO SELF HOST THIS BOT, WE EXPECT YOU TO HAVE ENOUGH KNOWLEDGE IN
 DISCORD.PY AND PYTHON.
 WE WILL NOT HELP YOU SET UP THE BOT UP EITHER!
 USE AT YOUR OWN RISK!
 We do recommend you using the orignal bot here: https://discord.com/oauth2/authorize?client_id=972161452133728256&permissions=0&scope=bot